Effective Strategies for Healthier Skin

 • Reduce sebum on skin by lowering IGF-1, cortisol, and insulin: Acne and Rosacea patients produce 30-60% more sebum.
 Insulin and IGF-1 are both linked to elevated sebum production and acne.
 According to this study, “As expected, the subjects with acne had more (59%) sebum than the control subjects” If you are producing excess sebum, you have not solved the underlying cause of your acne.
 In the chart below, AG = acne group, ACG = acne control group, RG = rosacea group, RCG = rosacea control group.

-• Pause your existing supplements and medications: If you can’t get clear, consider switching or stopping *all* of the medications and supplements you are on.
+• Pause your existing supplements and medications: If you can’t get clear, consider switching or stopping all of your medications and supplements.
 A considerable portion of this site’s traffic comes from people on new medications who experience new and prolonged acne outbreaks.
 Supplements and medications cause acne as a side effect in a surprising number of people.
 Going to a zero medication/supplement as an elimination experiment is a worthy experiment.

 • Birth control causes acne in an estimated 20% of users.
 Progestin-only birth control can have unpredictable effects on acne, but more often than not, it increases it.
 If you are taking birth control and experience acne, consider switching birth control or pausing it altogether.